Fastcode/VisualMesh/readme/flavour/projection.md

 # Projection
 The visual mesh projection is based on two components.
 The geometry of the object that we are looking at and the geometry of the mesh that we view it through.
-Ideally the visual mesh would give a perfect regular covering of the target geometry.
+Ideally, the visual mesh would give a perfect regular covering of the target geometry.
-However the geometry of some of the shapes such as spheres do not give a flat geometry.
+However, the geometry of some of the shapes such as spheres do not give a flat geometry.
 This makes it impossible to design a sampling that is both consistent in the number and position of points.
-Fortunately the neural networks are able to continue to function with these distortions provided they are not significant.
+Fortunately, the neural networks are able to continue to function with these distortions provided they are not significant.
 To account for this, several different models have been developed to try to preserve different properties.

 Whether you use a polar or cartesian coordinate system to present the points to the mesh makes a significant difference in how the network is able to perform.
 Polar networks such as Ring and Radial work well for Ground networks where you are looking at objects at a distance.
-In these systems having further in distance be a consistent direction in the graph means orientation of upright objects is preserved.
+In these systems, an increase in distance is represented as a consistent direction in the graph, hence the orientation of upright objects are preserved.
 Grid networks work better for spotlight systems where having a consistent coordinate system for the object is beneficial.

 ## Dataset Keys